pzeidler89/MUSEpack/docs/source/MUSEreduce.rst

    :proptype subtract_sky: bool
    :options subtract_sky: false, true, default=true

-   :property raman: If the laser guid stars are used raman scattering in the atmosphere may ve visible in the final data cubes.
+   :property raman: If laser guide stars are used raman scattering in the atmosphere may be visible in the final data cubes.
 If set to :obj:`True` the Raman lines
-                     are being removed.
+                     are removed.
 For more details we refer to the `MUSE data reduction pipeline`_ handbook.
    :proptype raman: bool
    :options raman: false, true, default=false

    :property create_sof: Must be set :obj:`True` if one wants to create a new `.sof` file.
-In case the user wants to change or create the `.sof` file manually,
-                        than it must be set to :obj:`False` since it will be overwritten otherwise
+In case the user wants to change or create the `.sof` file manually it must be set to :obj:`False` since it will be overwritten otherwise
    :proptype create_sof: bool
    :options create_sof: false, true, default=true